oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     this mapping is 200 bytes.
 Strings created for CLOB and NCLOB columns will generally be limited by Node.js and V8 memory restrictions.

-    For non-CLOB types, the conversion is handled by Oracle Client libraries and is often referred to as *defining* the fetch type.

     **Example**

     .. code-block:: javascript